I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/nc-dispmprt-dxgk-brightness-set-backlight-optimization.md

 <p>Returns <b>STATUS_SUCCESS</b> if it succeeds.
 Otherwise, it returns one of the error codes that are defined in Ntstatus.h.</p>

 ## -remarks
 <p>The display miniport driver can dynamically change the backlight optimization level of the integrated display panel based upon the current content on the screen.</p>

 <p>The driver must respond to requests from the operating system to change the backlight optimization level in the <i>OptimizationLevel</i> parameter.
 Such requests are based upon system state changes.</p>

-<p>After the driver has enabled adaptive brightness on the display panel in response to a call to the <a href="..\dispmprt\nc-dispmprt-dxgk-brightness-set-state.md">DxgkDdiSetBrightnessState</a> function, it must not disable adaptive brightness.</p>

-<p>When the driver transitions from one backlight optimization level to another, it should make a gradual transition in brightness settings of the integrated display panel.
-An important  example of this type of transition is when a user adjusts video playback controls and the operating system responds by resetting the value of <i>OptimizationLevel</i> from <b>DxgkBacklightOptimizationDynamic</b> to <b>DxgkBacklightOptimizationDesktop</b>.</p>

-<p>Connecting additional display devices to the system must not compromise the ability of the driver to perform adaptive brightness control on the integrated display panel.</p>

-<p>This function should be made pageable.</p>

-<p>The display miniport driver can dynamically change the backlight optimization level of the integrated display panel based upon the current content on the screen.</p>

-<p>The driver must respond to requests from the operating system to change the backlight optimization level in the <i>OptimizationLevel</i> parameter.
-Such requests are based upon system state changes.</p>